spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

     * Features or modules

-* Independent maintenance and development: each store is handled by a dedicated team with its development workflow and release cycles.

-* Separated data management for products, customers, orders, and so on.
-Data sharing and synchronization requires external systems.
+* Separated data management for products, customers, orders, etc. Data sharing and synchronization requires external systems.

 ### Separated setup: Advantages

-The separated setup features:

-* Flexible deployment and scaling: since stores are independent of one another, deploy, remove, and scale each store without affecting other stores.
+* Flexible deployment: since stores are independent of one another, deploy, remove, and scale each store without affecting other stores.

-* Several CI/CD(continuous integration/continuous delivery) pipelines are shipped for every store by default.

-* Better control over expenses of each store.

 * Flexible URL management.
 For example, the same product in different stores can have the same URL.

 * Flexible management of the configuration of stores: distinct category navigation, product schema details, and users.

-* Separate deployment of each store: deploy a new version of a store without affecting other stores.
+* Separate deployment of each database per store: deploy a new version of a store's database without affecting the other stores' databases.